eva-takou/Estimating_coherent_errors_with_DEMs/README.md

 cd Estimating_coherent_errors_with_DEMs
 ```

-5. Link external packages need to run these codes with the commands:
+5. Link external packages needed to run these codes with the commands:

 ```shell
 git submodule init